hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 	- Confucian precepts of benevolent rule ( #Cambridge, #Hall_1966 ).
 Indeed Vaporis himself mentions "Considerable benevolence was shown by officials to commoners caught trying to go through or around sekisho illegally" ( #Vaporis 1994, 180) despite his position that authorities were set against letting commoners travel.
 	- Reference work of leaving peasants with surplus for overall economic benefit.
 Perhaps they have more to lose than to gain if they go against the commoners.
 Perhaps the idea of them being against pilgrimage is based on a few writings without taking their overall actions into account.
 **Conclusion:** Sum up the reasons for tourism and how they outweigh against tourism.
 If the authorities were more concerned about economy and managing the country, it is understandable why they would not hinder pilgrimage and only lightly voice "unnecessary travel".
-**Why this research is meaningful:** This research will reveal not only the situation that faced peasants as they began to enjoy the freedom of pilgrimage and sightseeing, but also the shows the underlying motivations behind the bakufu and ruling authorities' actions and how they dealt with the lower class.
-These points are both vital to understanding  what can be argued to be the first tourism industry for commoners, the mass pilgrimage of Edo Japan.

 To understand this economic element, it is first necessary to understand the situation surrounding pilgrimage.
 Therefore I will briefly outline the rise in pilgrimage the primary factors that led to its increase.

 ## Background: The rise of tourism pilgrimage